bsimps3/cs50labs/syntax/README.md

 style50 syntax.c
 ```

-If there’s room for improvement in your code’s style, highlighted in red will be any characters you should delete, and highlighted in green will be any characters you should add.
+If there’s room for improvement in your code’s style, highlighted in red will be any characters you should delete, and highlighted in green will be any characters you should add.  style50 is a special tool created for this class to help you learn how best to format your code so that humans can read it better.

 When style50 outputs: